ArK671/3D-Printers-Instructions---Human-Robotics-Lab/Filament_settings/Readme.md

-# Print settings required for each filament:
+## Print Settings for Each Filament

-In this folder you can find the project file with the recommended settings for filaments that we currently have in the lab.
-Please download the file realted to the filament with which you want to print and then add your STL file in the project and do as expalined in the instrcutions.
-This document will be updated based in our filament stock in the lab.
+In this folder, you will find project files containing the recommended print settings for the filaments currently available in the lab.
+Please download the project file corresponding to the filament you intend to use.
+Then, add your STL file to the project and follow the provided instructions.

+This document will be updated regularly based on the filaments available in our lab.

-1. for **PLA** we are currently using **ESUN PLA+** which has deafult settings in Bambu Studio and you just need to specify your filament in the filament list as **ESUN PLA+**.Add commentMore actions
+1. For **PLA**, we are currently using **ESUN PLA+**, which has default settings in **Bambu Studio**.
+   Simply select **ESUN PLA+** from the filament list.

-2. For **TPU**, we currently have **ESUN TPU 95A** and **ESUN TPE 83A** please find attached the required setting for each type in Bambu Studio in this folder.
+2. For **TPU**, we currently have **ESUN TPU 95A** and **ESUN TPE 83A**.
+   The recommended settings for each type are included in this folder and can be imported into **Bambu Studio**.